sammoth/foo_mpv/README.md

 - Switch mpv configuration profiles at runtime via the context menu
 - Mouse wheel can be bound in `mpv/input.conf` (but nothing else)

-NB: be careful choosing options in mpv.conf.
+Be careful choosing options in mpv.conf.
 You probably don't want to override any of the options set by the component or performance might suffer.
 Good options to set might be scaling, video filters, deinterlacing, etc. You can specify different profiles for use when displaying video and album art using `[video]` and `[albumart]`.
 Any other profiles will be available to apply at runtime using the context menu.
 For example, a good place to start might be:

 ```
 profile=gpu-hq   # use high quality scaling etc.